PringlesGang/ssa-cleanup-tool/README.md

 - the line matches **not a single rule** specified in any of the blacklists.

 ## Whitelist/blacklist parsing
-Each filterlist (whitelist or blacklist) will be treated as a plaintext, newline-separated list of RegEx rules.
+Each filterlist (whitelist or blacklist) will be treated as a plaintext UTF-8, newline-separated list of RegEx rules.

 - If there is no part of the line that matches with any of the rules in a whitelist, it is not written to the output.
 - If there is a part that of the line that matches even one of the rules in the blacklist, it is not written to the output.